origamiman72/origamiman72.github.io/blog.md

 # Latest Posts

 I just started a blog!
+You can subscribe to it via [RSS](/feed.xml).

 <ol>
   {% for post in site.posts %}